ddikman/sendgrid-dynamic-templates/readme.md

 When you run `yarn generate` that will loop through all emails in the `emails/` folder and output them to `templates/` replacing the `<!-- EMAIL CONTENT -->` with the contents of your email.

+## Downloading existing templates

+To make things even easier, you can also download the templates you have created already.
+For example, if someone manually updates one of the templates, you can use this tool to download all existing templates for the next bulk update.
+Just run `yarn download` or `npx download-sendgrid-templates`.

+Please note that this action is destructive, it will overwrite any local templates.

 ## Limitations

 You must have the template created in Sendgrid first with a version.

+When downloading the templates, they will be as-they-are, meaning any previously applied template will have to be manually stripped and the layout name updated.